Waheyy/Waheyy.github.io/content/post/umdctfonewriteup/umdctfone-writewriteup.md

 show pic

-Since we corrupt A.fd to be the pointer of the PIE base (B), the first 8 bytes of that pointer is also going to be PIE base since we have 3 in tcache.
+Since we corrupt A.fd to be the pointer of the PIE base (B), the fd of B will be the PIE base since the first 8 bytes at the pointer is PIE base since we have 3 in tcache.
 So we pull A and B out of tcache leaving PIE base inside then we free A again so that A.fd = PIE base and read A's fd.
 Absolutely genius brings a tear to my eyes I love pwn.

 In the end, reading the fd of A once we freed it again, PIE base will be leak ^ (B >> 12) ^ (A >> 12).
 Finally, we have a PIE leak god damn.
 Using it we get the address of `the_chunk`.